 Susan Manwaring discusses social enterprise with Innovation Works

-Susan leads the national Social Impact group.
-She was interviewed by Innovation Works about her practice and trends in social enterprise.
+Susan Manwaring, national lead of the Social Impact group, is interviewed by Innovation Works about her practice and trends in social enterprise.
 Read the interview: Social Enterprise – Susan M. Manwaring Gives Perspective

 Susan Manwaring interviewed on social impact bonds for Canadian Press